Single Vision Lenses

 Bifocal and Tri-Focal Lenses

 The lenses of bifocals have two different optical powers that work with two distance ranges.
 It can be for distance and near, intermediate and near, or any ranges you would like to specify.
 Bifocals can be for people with “presbyopia” – the inability to focus on near objects.
 It can also be used for people who have specific needs like a pilot or auto mechanic who needs help in focusing at two different distances.
-These lenses one distinctive line on the lens to separate the prescriptions.
+These lenses have one distinct line on the lens to separate the prescriptions.

 Progressive Lenses

 Progressive lenses are mostly used for distance zone and reading zone.
-For long term computer users it is recommended that they be fitted into a computer office lens to maximize visual comfort.
+For long term computer users, it is recommended that they be fitted into a computer office lens to maximize visual comfort.

 Lens Materials